LedForLike/webhook-listener/README.md

 you can grab the values from your [MQTTCloud](https://customer.cloudmqtt.com/) account

-run the follwing command to install project requirements
+run the following command to install project requirements

 `pip install -r requirements.txt --cache-dir $HOME/.pip-cache`

-run the follwing command to run application
+run the following command to run application

 `python .`